5had3z/sc2-serializer/README.md

 Only tested with Visual Studio 2022 Version 17.7.6, _MSC_VER=1936.

+I would not reccomend Python 3.12, [dm-tree will not compile](https://github.com/google-deepmind/tree/issues/109)

 You will need to make sure PYTHONHOME is set correctly.

 This will compile both boost and zlib for you.